North Cascades Elk management

 While hunting can be very challenging due to access constraints, special permit hunting opportunities in Game Management Units (GMU) 418 and 437 are prized by recreational hunters, typically requiring many years of application to draw.

 Learn about elk hunting regulations and seasons on this webpage.
-Or learn about tribal hunting, including a co-management agreement with the Point Eliott Treaty Tribes.
+Or learn about tribal hunting, including a co-management agreement (PDF) with the Point Eliott Treaty Tribes.

 Management Summary